jdebecka/archrice/README.md

-### My setup of Luke Smith's voidrice
+### My dot files setup

-A bunch of usefull scripts.
+And a bunch of useful scripts.